Temple of Philae Sound & Light Show - Photo 1

 We'll pick you up at your hotel or boat in Aswan and set off toward the Temple of Philae at the designated time.

-To reach this stunning temple, we'll journey by air-conditioned vehicle to the banks of the Nile River and embark on a falucca, a traditional wooden sailboat, to cross the Nile until we arrive at the island of Agilkia.
-Upon disembarking, you'll understand why this temple is referred to as the "Pearl of the Nile," standing as one of Egypt's most exquisitely preserved temples.
+To reach this temple, we'll journey by air-conditioned vehicle to the banks of the Nile River and embark on a falucca, a traditional wooden sailboat.
+We'll cross the Nile until we arrive at the island of Agilkia, where the Temple of Philae is located.
+This temple is one of Egypt's most exquisitely preserved temples.

-Accompanied by the deities Isis and Osiris, we will explore the Temple of Philae.
-Their story unfolds over two and a half hours through a light show that animates the temple's walls, bringing Egyptian mythology to life.
-After the show, we will board the boat and return to your hotel or cruise ship, totaling four hours.
+Accompanied by the deities Isis and Osiris, who share a tale of love and tragedy, we'll explore the Temple of Philae.
+Over the course of two and a half hours, their story and Egyptian mythology will come to life through a captivating light show that animates the temple's walls.
+After the show concludes, we'll return to your hotel or cruise ship, completing a total duration of four hours.

 Hotel pickups